Questions raised about value of random COVID-19 tests for travellers

 Randomly selected air travellers at those airports must now report to off-site locations to be tested for COVID-19 or pick up a self-swab kit.

-Dr. Theresa Tam, the chief public health officer, has called the tests an ``early warning system'' for new variants of COVID-19 as they enter Canada.
+Chief Public Health Officer Dr. Theresa Tam has called the tests an "early warning system" for new variants of COVID-19 as they enter Canada.

 The government has issued several contracts worth hundreds of millions of dollars to companies across the country to administer the program.